ProteusMRIgHIFU/BabelViscoFDTD/README.md

 pip install  SPVirieuxFDTD\
 ```
 #### OpenCL backend
 The OpenCL backend is a bit convoluted as the library needs to compile on-the-flight the GPU code.
-This cannot be avoided as the OpenCL accelerated code is driver-specific and cannot be generated as in CUDA in advance for all the possible tastes that OpenCL supports. *It is not as bad as it sounds*, but you need to compile manually a little supplementary program and copy it to the location where your simulation is being executed.
+This cannot be avoided as the OpenCL accelerated code is driver-specific and cannot be generated as in CUDA in advance for all the possible hardware variants that OpenCL supports. *It is not as bad as it sounds*, but you need to compile manually a little supplementary program and copy it to the location where your simulation is being executed.
 The mentioned code is at `SPVirieuxFDTD/pi_ocl`.
 Just open a terminal at that location and compile the program with `make`.
 It will generate a small program called `pi_ocl`.
 Copy that program to the location where your simulation will be run.
 For example, if you want to run the examples in a MacOS system using OpenCL, just copy `pi_ocl` to the `Example Notebooks` directory.

 # Structure of code